 In running a race such as a 400m dash, the brain has to organize which muscle fibers will contract, drop out, and contract again through the race to achieve the greatest performance.
 At the same time, there is a particular muscle contraction organization that will allow for the highest performance in a specific event.

-The central nervous system can create high-powered and yet skillful movements in athletes, but it will only do so as long as it considers the movement safe.
+The central nervous system can create high-powered yet skillful movements in athletes, but it will only do so as long as it considers the movement safe.
 When the brain senses damage or injury to the body, it will down-regulate power to the muscle.
 What will things shut down the rapid wiring of power to muscles?

 - Lack of high-intensity contractions in training